Catholic Church and Nazi Germany during World War II: Southern Europe

 The Nazi persecution of the Church in annexed Slovenia was akin to that which occurred in Poland.
-Within six weeks of the Nazi occupation, only 100 of the 831 priests in the Diocese of Maribor and part of the Diocese of Ljubljana remained free.
+Within six weeks of the German occupation, only 100 of the 831 priests in the Diocese of Maribor and part of the Diocese of Ljubljana remained free.
 Clergy were persecuted and sent to concentration camps, religious Orders had their properties seized, some youth were sterilized.
 The first priest to die was Aloysius Zuzek.

 Following the German invasion of the Kingdom of Yugoslavia in April 1941, Slovenia was partitioned, between Italy, Hungary and Germany, which annexed the north.
 In the Carinthian and Styrian regions, the mainly Austrian rulers commenced a brutal campaign to destroy the Slovene nation.
 The Jesuit John Le Farge reported in the Catholic press in the America that the situation an official report sent to the Vatican following the invasion "may be briefly described as hell for Catholics and Catholicism in Slovenia, a 98% Catholic country, a hell deliberately planned by Adolf Hitler out of his diabolical hatred of Christ and His Church".
 As in other occupied territories, the German army confiscated church property, dissolved religious houses and arrested and exiled priests.